Wadi al-Hasa: Hebrew Bible

 According to Peter C. Craigie, Zered's "exact location is uncertain."

-In the wadi there are many religious sites, such as the Nabataean temple Khirbet et-Tannur and the Nabataean village and sanctuary Khirbet ed-Dharih.
-Both sites are famous for the shrines that contain temples to the Nabataean god of evil, Dushara.
-Though the name of the wadi is sometimes mentioned in a few biblical texts.
-Biblical archaeologists attribute this to the use of the wadi as a place of worship.

-Archaeological Research
+Archaeological research

+Palaeolithic

 The archaeological excavations at Wadi al-Hasa have contributed to a rethinking in archaeology of the use of tools made from bone or bone-like material.
 Some of the evidence at the site of Ain el-Buhira, a site located at the eastern end of the wadi.
 The site is characterized by a lake, and sediments and stone formations like marls and tufa formations that give insight into the drainage system that was built at the wadi in the Upper Pleistocene period, between 24,000 and 19,000 BP.
-Coinman suggests (in 1996) that both bone and blade technologies were more common in this period than previously thought.
+Coinman suggested in 1996 that both bone and blade technologies were more common in this period than previously thought (see Levantine Upper and Epi-Palaeolithic).

+Nabataean sites

+The Nabataean temple at Khirbet et-Tannur stands on a mountaintop at the confluence of a tributary, Wadi La'ban, and Wadi Hasa.
+Further up Wadi La'ban is the ancient village of Khirbet ed-Dharih with its own Nabataean sanctuary.
+Both shrines were dedicated to the Nabataean deity Dushara.